 - Excessive fluid loss— dehydration

-Problems inside the kidney cause tissue death because of:
+Problems inside the kidney cause loss of filter because of:

 - Problems after surgery